Parent & Student Resources

 The BCSD Counseling Resource Guide is a first step in finding providers to assist with mental health counseling, rehabilitative behavioral health services, alcohol and drug abuse counseling, and support for troubled youth.

-Although we support each of these agencies as partners, we do not endorse any one of the agencies over another.
+Although we support each of these agencies as partners, we do not endorse any one of them over the other.

 Text HOME to 741741 to connect with a Crisis Counselor.
 Free 24/7 support at your fingertips.